 8. Edible and Medicinal Mushrooms: Technology And Applications

 Edible and Medicinal Mushrooms are not for beginners and are not for the lighthearted.
 It is a textbook and could probably be used for a university course on commercial mushroom growing.
-The author goes in-depth into many different topics for commercial mushrooms like aggregates by spores and different species.
+The author goes in-depth into many different topics for commercial mushrooms, like aggregates by spores and different species.
 It takes a broad scope and talks about how mushrooms are grown worldwide, the other techniques used to grow them, and the problems some of these mushroom growers might have.

 So the book is comprehensive and also expensive.
-You must collect it if you are deeply interested in large-scale mushroom cultivation.
+You must collect it if you are sincerely interested in large-scale mushroom cultivation.
 But if you’re interested in that topic, it doesn’t get much better than this book.

 Author: Arturo Pardo